boyac/boyac/README.md

 I graduated from the University of Tokyo, School of Public Policy with a quantitative focused program in applied economics.
 When I'm not in research or trading, I'm probably eating, traveling, or crossing off another item on my bucket list.

+Within 1 year at the new dept of 2 staff and ridiculous budget, we were able to generage over $155M AUM to the Company.
 I believe my current status is like an OTM option and underpay -200% comparing with what I brought to the company or to my peers.
 I have more than a solid base of knowledge to generate returns from the capital market and tired of exchange what I have for nothing.
 If your department or company values investment research and investment personnel enough with corresponding compensation,